krunalgedia/krunalgedia.github.io/README.md

 # Projects

-## Explainable Breast tumor classification & semantic segmentationExplainable Breast tumor classification & semantic segmentation
+## Explainable Breast tumor classification & semantic segmentation
 **Computer Vision, Classification, Segmentation**

 ► Transfer learning and fine-tuning CNN models like VGG19, ResNet, and EfficientNet as well as transformer models like Vision Transformer to achieve an average recall of 0.81 for classification.